-Katie Jones, Division Administrator, has been with the program since February 2007.
-Ms. Jones has over fifteen years of experience in higher education, the most recent being ten years at the University of Michigan.
-She is responsible for the program’s fiscal and personnel management, facilities planning, and special projects.
+Dawn McNeill, M.Ed., is the program’s Division Administrator and has been with the program since 2012.
+Ms. McNeill has over 20 years of experience in higher education, most recently at Tufts University, School of Medicine in Boston, MA.
+She is responsible for the program's fiscal and personnel management, facilities planning, and special projects.

-Bob DeBarge, M.F.A., is the program’s Education Coordinator.
-Mr. DeBarge, who has been with the program since 2004, has over eleven years of academic experience, having worked at several institutions across the country.
-He works in conjunction with the Academic Coordinator to schedule lectures in the academic year, administer course evaluations and deal with a myriad of course coordination issues.
+Bob DeBarge, M.F.A., is the program's Education and Technology Coordinator.
+Mr. DeBarge, who has been with the program since 2004, has over 15 years of academic experience, having worked at several institutions across the country.
+He works in conjunction with the Academic Coordinator to schedule lectures in the academic year, handles department IT, and deals with a myriad of course coordination issues.

 Michelle Eigner is the program's Clinical Education Coordinator.
 In her role, she works closely with the program's Clinical Coordinator in developing the annual schedule of clinical rotations.
 Additionally, in support of the program's clinical phase, she is responsible for communicating with preceptors and mentors, coordinating affiliation agreements with the contracts office of the university, coordinating hospital privileges and student housing, in addition to providing support to students during their clinical training.

 Jami Keene has been with the program since October 2002.
 Ms. Keene came to the program with over five years of administrative experience, the most recent being three years with the OHSU School of Nursing and the Western Institute of Nursing.
 Until recently, she served as the Clinical Education Coordinator.
 Desiring to reduce her schedule, she took on a new role in February 2007 as Clinical Projects Coordinator.
 Her new role involves the collection, analyzing and reporting of data pertaining to the clinical year.
 She also evaluates our data management processes and tools.